cultuurnet/stoplight-docs-authentication/docs/client-access-token.md

 <!-- theme: info -->

 > ##### Auth0
 > publiq currently uses [Auth0](https://auth0.com/) as the implementation of its authentication and authorization service.
-For more in-depth information about client access tokens, please refer to the [Auth0 documentation](https://auth0.com/docs/).
-(Client access token are also known as machine-to-machine tokens in the Auth0 docs.)
+For more in-depth information about client access tokens, please refer to the [Auth0 documentation](https://auth0.com/docs/flows#client-credentials-flow).

 Read on below to see a concrete example of how to get a client access token for your client credentials.